Azure/app-service-linux-docs/Runtime_Support/php_support.md

 Extended support for **PHP 7.4** will end on **November 28, 2022**.
 After this date, your applications will continue to run, however any application hosted in App Service targeting **PHP 7.4** will be out of support and at risk of security vulnerabilities that remain unpatched.

+**If you are currently targeting Windows for PHP development, we advise to plan for migrating development to target Linux.
+After November 28 2022, Linux will be the only OS supported by future version of PHP and continued feature, quality and security updates**.

 ## PHP 8

 The next version of PHP is expected to be [PHP 8.0](https://wiki.php.net/todo/php80).
 Official support for PHP 8 will only be available on Linux, as a result of this App Service will only only support PHP 8 on Apps Service Linux instances.